Shivanisingh-Muit/Demo-portfolio/README.md

-# BI-portfolio
+# Demo-portfolio
-Hello, this is my Bharat intern internship repository where every task done at Bharat intern will be added.
-(Portfolio-shivani singh))
+Hello, this is my Demo portfolio repository showing my noraml HTML/CSS/JS skills to build a proper responsive portfolio without any frameworks added.
+Thank you for visiting.